Mugiwara555343/ai-memory-architecture/Models/README.md

 # 🧠 Local LLM Models

 This folder contains all the GGUF-format models I have downloaded, tested, and run locally as part of my AI architecture projects.
 These models are used across various interfaces and tasks including memory parsing, emotional tuning, summarization, and agent-style conversations.
-  (PS: Models are not currenlty within GitRepo, copy and paste names into Huggingface to find each)

 ---